srithon/BrightnessControl/README.md

 The `xrandr` call will only fail if a display is *disconnected*, so even with `auto-reconfigure` enabled, the daemon will not automatically reconfigure when a new monitor is connected.

-For users that often disconnect and reconnect monitors, the [srandrd](https://github.com/jceb/srandrd) tool can be used to automatically call `brightness_control --configure-display` whenever the monitor setup changes
+For users that often disconnect and reconnect monitors, two external options are the [autorandr](https://github.com/phillipberndt/autorandr) and [srandrd](https://github.com/jceb/srandrd) programs.

+Both programs can be used to automatically call `brightness_control --configure-display` whenever the monitor setup changes

 This is a good alternative to `auto-reconfigure`, which also has the advantage of working when a new monitor is connected

+Instructions on how to configure these programs to work with this application will be added in the future.

+Instructions on how to enable/disable `auto-reconfigure` are in the Installation section

 ## Installation
 *From the project root*